mrjimmybob/blentinel/README.md

     git clone https://codeberg.org/mr_jimmybob/blentinel.git
     cd blentinel

+    2.a Use the bulid tool

+        cargo build -p blentinelmake --release

+        Then run the binary in the target directory:
+            ./target/release/blentinelmake

+            If run without arguments it asks you what you want to do, interactive.

+        Otherwise, you can run it with arguments, see help for usage:

+            ./target/debugrelease/blentinelmake.exe --help # for more ways to run the script

-    2.a Build the hub and the probe manually (choose 2.a or 2.b, not both)
+    2.b Build the hub and the probe manually (choose 2.a or 2.b, not both)

-        2.a.1 Build the Hub
+        2.b.1 Build the Hub

         You can use the following command to build the hub, or use the available helper scripts: